codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

-# Resource Update and Delete
+# Resource Create and Delete

 ## Resources